wangyu09/exkaldi/docs/contents/GmmHmm.md

 **Return:**
 If _outFile_ is not None, return the path of output file.
-Else, return Numpy Matrix object or BytesFmllrMatrix object.
+Else, return Numpy Matrix object or BytesFmllr object.

 --------------------------------------
 >## hmm.estimate_fMLLR_matrix